 PLG Grand Slam 2018 had a rough start, with technical delays postponing matches by over 6 hours.
 Nonetheless, teams went over-time to try and catch up as much as possible ahead of day 2 at the Abu Dhabi event.

 As outlined in our viewer’s guide, the opening matches were supposed to start at 11 AM (UTC+4).
 However, due to technical issues, the opening games were delayed significantly.
-As opposed to the planned start time, the group stage matches only kicked off around 5 PM and ran late into the evening, with fnatic finishing their last game around 2 AM (UTC+4).
+As opposed to the planned start time, the group stage matches only kicked off around 5 PM.
+They ran late into the evening, with fnatic finishing their last game around 2 AM (UTC+4).

 Due to the technical delays including network and server crashes, PLG decided not to stream any of the group stage games to prevent further problems.
-This was obviously met with disappointment from viewers and fans, but the organizers spent the day getting everything ready for day 2 in conjunction with trying to rectify today’s issues.
+This was obviously met with disappointment from viewers and fans.
+The organizers spent the day getting everything ready for day 2 in conjunction with trying to rectify today’s issues.

-These delays also affected our ability to report effectively, as WiFi was intermittent and power was unreliable, leaving us no choice but to view games in the group stage area rather than on a dedicated media stream.
+These delays also affected our ability to report effectively, as WiFi was intermittent and power was unreliable.
+This left us no choice but to view games in the group stage area rather than on a dedicated media stream.
 For today’s recap, we’ll look at each group’s key storylines and provide insight where we can.

 Group A